The project

 Delivering and tweaking

 After a public release with low investment in advertising, we noticed that the usage of the functionality was not optimal.
-Many people accessed their lists index, but only a few of them accessed a particular list.
+Many users accessed their collections index, but only a few of them opened the collections themselves.
 Besides that, few books were added to the lists.